zeroc-ice/datastorm/README.md

 receive the message sent by the publisher just like any other Ice request dispatch.

 DataStorm is a brand-new library-based pub/sub service.
-It is currently in alpha and should not be used for production.
-At this time, it provides only a C++ API.

 DataStorm is all about distributing data.
 When one of your applications needs data produced by another application, DataStorm helps you publish, filter and